A Very English Scandal (TV series): Filming

 Filming took place in London, Manchester, Buckinghamshire, Devon, Hertfordshire and South Wales.
 Although scenes were filmed outside the Houses of Parliament, the inner courts, interior hallways and staircase were represented by Manchester Town Hall, which is built in the same Gothic Revival style as the Palace of Westminster.
 The offices of Thorpe and other MPs were created at Bulstrode Park, a vacant country house in Buckinghamshire.
-The grounds of Bulstrode were also used for the night time assassination attempt scene set on Exmoor.
+The grounds of Bulstrode were also used for the night-time assassination attempt scene set on Exmoor.

 The town of Hertford was used as a stand-in for 1970s Barnstaple, while Saunton Sands in North Devon stood in for the California beach where Peter Bessell (Alex Jennings) lives in a seaside shack.
-Bridgend in South Wales stood in for Dublin, while Norman's period living in Wales was filmed in and around Monknash.
+Bridgend in South Wales stood in for Dublin, while Norman's period living in Wales was filmed in and around Monknash in south Wales.
 The show was able to film in the lobby and exterior of the Old Bailey in London, where the show's climactic scenes take place.
 A Very English Scandal was the first production ever to be granted permission to film in Court One of the Old Bailey but they had to decline because of tight time restrictions and filmed the court scenes at a courthouse in Kingston upon Thames.